ubco-W2022T1-cosc301/project-group15/README.md

 - Person 1: one sentence about you!
 - Person 2: My name is Adrian
-- Person 3: one sentence about you!
+- Person 3: My name is Sitt Hmue Paing

 ## Images